wheelercj/chriswheeler.dev/content/posts/learning-recursion-with-cpp.md

 It's never impossible to implement something with iteration that is significantly easier to implement with recursion.
 After all, programming languages that allow recursion must themselves implement recursion somehow.
 They do that using iteration.
 (The exception is that, as mentioned above, some languages don't have iterative loops.)

-As an example of how much easier recursion can be, below is a function written in Java that creates a random binary tree (you can [see the definition of `Node` here](https://mystb.in/BoringRomanCharts)).
+As an example of how much easier recursion can be, below is a function written in Java that creates a random binary tree.

 ```java
 public Node randomTree() {